arianit/arianit.github.io/_posts/2025-10-30-pronounce-name.md

 Now go back to the Wikidata items you created.

 - Click Add statement at the bottom.
-- Write down "pronounciation audio* on the left and type the name of the audio file you just created which should be in the form: *Username-Name_recorded*.
+- Write down *pronounciation audio* on the left and type the name of the audio file you just created which should be in the form: *Username-Name_recorded*.
 Mine would be something like *Arianit-Arianit*, ie Arianit recording of Arianit.

 Now the recordings of your names will be listed on the Wikdata items, links of which you can provide to contacts.